kon-ham/team_treehouse_sql_exercises/more_sql_exercises.md

 - Why must a derived table be aliased?

     `Because a derived table is temporary, it must be aliased because it has no name.
 Because it has no name, the database wouldn't be able to reference its data set.`

+- When using a subquery to filter your outer query, you use what SQL keyword?

+    `IN`